-- 4.1 It is imperative that practices followed in the administration of medication be carefully delineated to ensure the safety of our students and the legal protection of our employees.
-School employees are trained and expected to respond to emergency situations without discrimination.
+- 4.1 School employees are trained and expected to respond to emergency situations without discrimination.
 If any student needs resuscitation, staff shall make every effort to resuscitate him/her. - 4.2 The Board prohibits staff members from accepting or following any parental or medical "do not resuscitate" orders.